zenodeapp/pairwise-alignments/README.md

 ### 6. Configuration

-Now head back to the [zenode.config.js](zenode.config.js) file and add the addresses for all the algorithms we deployed to the `contracts` object.
-That way it knows which deployed contracts it should interact with.
+Now head back to [zenode.config.js](zenode.config.js) and add the addresses for all the algorithms we deployed to the `contracts` object; so it knows which contracts it's supposed to [interact](#7-interaction) with.

 ```javascript
   contracts: {